Ph.D. Degree Program

 Application materials must be submitted by October 15 for the following fall semester.
-Applications received after this date will be reviewed on a case-by-case basis; submission of application on time is an important requirement for full consideration.
+Applications received after this date will be reviewed on a case-by-case basis as space in the program allows; submission of application on time is an important requirement for full consideration.

 Applying to the PhD Program

 - Apply to our program at https://explore.msu.edu/apply/